S. Davies is a business communications coach who gives workshops on how to keep your professional reputation squeaky-clean and drama-free.

 Almost every job posting these days says candidates must have good communication skills.
 Here's how to show your future employer you've got what they want!

 Communication skills can be broken down into different components.
 Here, we'll look at ways for you to think about how you can show your future employer that you are competent in all of these five categories.

 - Public Speaking and Presentation Skills

 Read through the questions and try to identify ways that you can show your job interviewer or prospective employer that you have a balanced set of communication skills that will help you perform exceptionally well at your next job.

-Half the world is composed of people who have something to say and can't, and the other half who have nothing to say and keep on saying it.— Robert Frost
+Half the world is composed of people who have something to say and can't, and the other half who have nothing to say and keep on saying it.

 When people try to identify whether or not they have good communication skills, public speaking and writing skills are usually the first place they look when doing an inventory of what they have to offer.
-If you have had jobs in the past that required you to create advertisements, write business letters, edit company newsletters, then you've got a head start in the good communications skills department.
-Here are some things you might want to review before as you prepare for your next job interview.
+If you have had jobs in the past that required you to create advertisements, write business letters or edit company newsletters, then you've got a head start in the good communication skills department.
+Here are some things you might want to review as you prepare for your next job interview.

-- Are you a good writer with a strong attention to detail?
-Does spelling and grammar matter to you?
+- Are you a good writer with strong attention to detail?
+Do spelling and grammar matter to you?
 Make sure that every document or writing sample you submit to your future employer is accurate and free of errors.

 - How do you communicate on social media?
 If someone looked at your public social media activity, what would they see?
 Someone who knows how to behave and act professionally online, or someone who has poor boundaries?

 - Can you identify your social media skills and how they’ve had a positive impact on others?